We explore some of the problems with physical intimacy that you might have because of your visible difference and look at the role of communication.

 I don’t know how to let someone get close to me

 Some people feel naturally more shy or apprehensive about being open or talking about themselves.
 Some of the negative experiences you have because of your visible difference can add to worries about getting close to someone.
 You may find it hard to share your thoughts, feelings, dreams.
-If you haven’t discussed it much before, you may also feel uneasy about talking about your visible difference.
+If you haven’t discussed it much before, you may also feel uneasy talking about your visible difference.

 These feelings are natural.
 Your head might know you need to tell someone about the things that are meaningful to you and show someone who you are.
 But in your heart, it can take time to trust others.
 Recognising this can make it easier to gradually open up or explain how you feel to a potential partner.